CoderDojo-StPaul2/nucleobytes/readme.md

 * `--encode, -e`: Convert a text file into DNA, in FASTA format, encoded with (13,8) Hamming Code
 * `--decode, -d`: Convert a FASTA file of 13 bit aligned DNA (same format as output of --encode) back to its original format.
-* '--corrupt, -c': Corrupt a FASTA file at a desired rate to simulate mutation over time.
+* `--corrupt, -c`: Corrupt a FASTA file at a desired rate to simulate mutation over time.

 *Specify input file*